Thyresis: Formation and first demo (2006-2008)

 Thyresis was formed in 2006 in João Pessoa, Brazil, by Josué "Kain" de Queiroz (vocals), Danilo Rufino (guitars) and brothers Andrei Targino (guitars) and Victor Hugo Targino (bass).
 The group started writing songs together around the same time band Soturnus was looking for a new guitarist, intending to record its first album, When Flesh Becomes Spirit; Andrei auditioned to join the band and shortly after starting recording the album, left Thyresis.
 He was replaced by João Pachá (ex-Befamal, ex-Madness Factory, ex-Dissidium, ex-Rest In Disgrace) in 2007, year the band started recording its first demo entitled Journey Beyond Infinity, released in January 2008.
 Shortly before the release of the demo, drummer Demetrius Pedrosa (Metacrose, ex-Dissidium) joined the band and they went on a small local tour, playing in local concerts and festivals, such as the tenth edition of Brazilian festival Forcaos, in Fortaleza, Ceará, with bands such as Krisiun and The Ordher, and third edition of Aumenta Que É Rock, in João Pessoa, with band Torture Squad as headliner.
-That same year, singer Josué left the band due to personal reasons, and bassist Victor Hugo took the position.
+That same year, singer Josué left the band for personal reasons, and bassist Victor Hugo took the position.